 Research which risks bringing the University into disrepute are of category B.

-Most Category B projects should be sent to a higher level University ethics committee for review and approval.
+Most Category B projects should be sent to a higher-level University ethics committee for review and approval.

 The project involves: This checklist indicates to reviewers on ethics committees particular ethical issues that need to be addressed by the student in Section 13